mattray/managed_chef_server-cookbook/README.md

 # Testing

 There is a [kitchen.yml](kitchen.yml) that may be used for testing with Vagrant.
 The [kitchen.vagrant.yml](kitchen.vagrant.yml) may be symlinked as **kitchen.local.yml** and used with local caches to speed up testing.
 If you want to use Docker, [kitchen.dokken.yml](kitchen.dokken.yml) may be used but it does not persist changes between runs and is thus not significantly faster (it's slower than Vagrant with caching).
-The following Suites map to separate named run lists in the [Policyfile.rb](Policyfile.rb) that may be repurposed as necessary, with 15* variants for testing with Chef Infra Server 12.19 as opposed to 13.
+The following Suites map to separate named run lists in the [Policyfile.rb](Policyfile.rb) that may be repurposed as necessary, with 15* variants for testing with Chef Infra Client 15 and -12/13/14 indicating Chef Infra Server tests.
 The `test` directory will need to be populated with downloaded RPM installers as necessary.

 ## 15/16default